Frequently Asked Questions

 How do I earn Photocards?

 Photocards drop by chance whenever you interact with content on the platform.
 You don’t need to do anything special — just use Fanprose as you normally would.
+Reading stories can also trigger photocard roll checkpoints when the system detects active reading, with multiple checkpoints on longer stories.
 Cards that match the characters or fandoms of the story you’re interacting with are more likely to drop, so engaging with your favorite fandoms helps you collect cards you care about.

 Can I get duplicates?